felixarntz/wp-encrypt/README.md

 If you have ideas on how to improve the plugin or if you discover a bug, I would appreciate if you shared them with me, right here on Github.
 In either case, please open a new issue [here](https://github.com/felixarntz/wp-encrypt/issues/new) - or create a pull-request to provide a fix for it yourself.

-You can also contribute to the plugin by translating it into your language.
-Simply go to [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/wp-encrypt) to get started.
+You can also contribute to the plugin by translating it.
+Simply visit [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/wp-encrypt) to get started.